Acoustic Neuroma

 “Everything is looking good, and my hearing is the same as it was before Gamma Knife surgery.”

-Acoustic Neuroma Development
+How Does Acoustic Neuroma Develop?

 Acoustic neuromas arise from special cells called Schwann cells, which surround and insulate the vestibulocochlear nerve.
 They typically grow slowly and do not spread to other body areas, but they can lead to acoustic neuroma symptoms by pressing on the nerves or surrounding tissues in the area.